-1. One can avoid measure theory altogether (cf. [CR]).
+- 1. One can avoid measure theory altogether (cf. [CR]).
 This is technically possible rigorously in the discrete-time setting of Ch.
-III - though at greater length, because the key concepts cannot be addressed explicitly.
-It is also possible non-rigorously in continuous time; cf. [WHD], who base their approach on partial differential equations (PDE).

-2. One can learn measure theory first - say, from the excellent book [W].
-This, however, puts the subject beyond the reach of most people who need it and use it in practice - and beyond reach of most of this audience.

-3. One can do as we shall do (and as [BK], [E], [BR] do): state what we need from measure theory, and use its language, concepts, viewpoint and results, without proving anything.
-This makes good sense: the constructions and proofs of measure theory are quite hard (say, final year undergraduate or first-year postgraduate level for good mathematics students with a bent for analysis - quite a select group!).
+III though at greater length, because the key concepts cannot be addressed explicitly.
+It is also possible in continuous time, using partial differential equations (PDEs) rather than martingales. - 2.
+One can learn measure theory first say, from the excellent book [W].
+This, however, puts the subject beyond the reach of most people who need it and use it in practice and beyond reach of most of this audience. - 3.
+One can do as we shall do (and as [BK] does): state what we need from measure theory, and use its language, concepts, viewpoint and results, without proving anything.
+This makes good sense: the constructions and proofs of measure theory are quite hard (say, final year undergraduate or first-year postgraduate level for good mathematics students with a bent for analysis quite a select group!).
 Using measure theory taking its results for granted, however, is quite easy, as we shall see.